genicam/harvesters/README.rst

     $ ln –s path/to/source/genicam/bin/Linux64_x64 path/to/target/site-packages/genicam2

 ************************************
-Remarks Regaring the Python Bindings
+Remarks regaring the Python Bindings
 ************************************

 Please remind that you need to be careful when you choose a Python version (especially Anaconda Python, maybe?) because some distributions have different directory structure or linking symbols.
 It simply breaks the Python Bindings.
 We have started collecting some results from our experiences and have listed them in the "System Configuration Matrix" section in the ``README`` file.
 We hope it helps you to save your time.

 #########################
-How to Use Harvester Core
+How to use Harvester Core
 #########################

 First, let's import Harvester: